 Verizon is committed to a workplace free from unlawful discrimination and harassment and will not tolerate discriminatory or harassing behavior of any kind.
-This commitment extends beyond that which may be required by law and strives to maintain a work environment totally free from discrimination or harassment.
+This commitment extends beyond that which may be required by law and Verizon strives to maintain a work environment totally free from discrimination or harassment.
 This zero tolerance policy applies to any conduct that has the purpose or effect of creating an intimidating, hostile or offensive work environment.

 Prohibited harassment includes verbal, physical or other behavior that denigrates or shows hostility or aversion toward an individual because of that person’s protected classification (above).
 Such harassment, and the discriminatory treatment of others based on their protected classification, is unacceptable regardless whether it is instigated by employees or non-employees, including contractors, interns, customers, vendors, suppliers and visitors.

-It is also the policy of Verizon to take appropriate Affirmative Action to assure equal opportunity for all applicants and employees.
+It is also the policy of Verizon to take appropriate Affirmative Action to ensure equal opportunity for all applicants and employees.
 Verizon invites all employees to voluntarily self-identify on the basis of race, gender, veteran status or disability.

 It is also the policy of Verizon to reasonably accommodate an employee's or an applicant’s religious beliefs, practices and observances, unless doing so results in undue hardship to the Company.
 However, employees may not impose their religious beliefs on other employees, customers, business suppliers or other stakeholders.